The following installment is a biological object lesson as it concerns the Hebrew words "liver" and "glory."

 God's Glory is Heavy

-An Old Testament connection with the weight of God's glory unfolds at the dedication of Solomon's temple.
+An Old Testament connection with the weight of God's glory unfolds at Solomon's temple dedication.

 . . . indeed it came to pass, when the trumpeters and singers were as one, to make one sound to be heard in praising and thanking the Lord, and when they lifted up their voice with the trumpets and cymbals and instruments of music, and praised the Lord, saying: